Mrcubix/Click-Tap/README.md

 2. The implementation for both the UX & the plugin is still fragile, and might be prone to breaking, if such things occur, Open an Issue with OTD's diagnostics (Help > Export Diagnostics). & Stacktrace potentially obtained from The event viewer on Windows, or your terminal on Linux

+## Packaging

+You may run any of the packaging scripts from the root of the repo.
+The linux packaging script, need to be run in a Unix-based environment.
+(Linux, MacOS, maybe WSL?)